 - Arrive the day before conference activities start.
 Check in at the registration booth as soon as you arrive.
 Avoid the long registration line on the first morning.

 - Walk the conference center, before it gets busy, to get a feel for where activities will take place.
 If there’s a map, take a phone picture.
+Check the Summit mobile app for useful “point A to point B” directions feature.

 - Don’t try to work AND attend Summit at the same time.
 It is too hard to do both well.
 Instead, turn on your “out of office” email autoresponder, set the expectation that you’ll be unavailable, and delegate your tasks to coworkers while you’re away.